WeatherBoy/Video_Game_Project/Concepts/Üdonzviel_DeckBuilder.md

 ![Virstat](../Art/Virstat.png)

 Then a most peculiar thing happened.
 The Cosm fell in love with itself.
 Viviren, a descendant of the once depraved mortals, was a paragon of beauty.
 Enchanted by this being, the Cosm manifested into Cerulion: shard of the Cosmos and God of the forge.
-Cerulion wielded the Dawnhammer and forged the first star, in an attempt to beguile the fair Viviren.
-Then as the star shed light on the world, the mortals came to know warmth and Viviren, through the Cosm's affection, gained her title as goddess of love.
+Cerulion wielded the Dawnhammer and with it forged the first star, in an attempt to beguile the fair Viviren.
+Then as the star shed light on Üdonzviel, the mortals came to know warmth and Viviren, through the Cosm's affection, gained her title as goddess of love.

+The union of Cerulion and Viviren brought forth a new deity: Luna.
+Their child, Goddess of the Moon, was a product of passion, yet tragically also one entirely devoid of compassion.
+Alas, no love may burn, without the kindling to sustain it and without compassion the divine pairing ultimately split, leaving the infant Luna mostly in the care of Cerulion.
+The split brought about strife amongst the gods and what started as ripples within the Divine Pantheon, cascaded into deadly conflict amongs the mortals. Üdonzviel saw her first wars.
+They were numerous, and bloody.

+One Warlord rose above the rest.
+A man whose mortal name has long since been forgotten.
+This warlord was a being a of pure greed and chaos.
+But these were the traits necessary, for conquering the scarred Üdonzviel.
+His conquest spread all the